nwashin59/engr3/README.md

         newt = time.monotonic()
         print ("the number of interrupts is " + str(counter))

-This Phtointerupter Helps count up by one or either down by one.
+This Phtointerupter Helps count up by one or either down by one. and Mr.Miller you helped me with this one and you have seen it work i just took it apart right after so there is no picture.
+Sorryyyyy